Xintre/chatty-app/README.md

 ## Implementation process 🛠️

-This project has been planned in a kanban project board on GitHub.
-You can find it [here](https://github.com/users/Xintre/projects/1).
+This project has been planned in a kanban project board on GitHub, which you can find [here](https://github.com/users/Xintre/projects/1/views/1?visibleFields=%5B"Title"%2C"Assignees"%2C"Status"%2C"Milestone"%2C"Labels"%2C"Linked+pull+requests"%5D).
 Provided the project's timespan had been longer, I would've used the standard Gantt chart approach, however since the primary assumption was to complete the whole project in 3 days, I had to wrap it in a kanban (Gantt suports >= days time unit).

 All [issues](https://github.com/Xintre/chatty-app/issues) and pull requests have been linked to the project board, so you can easily track the progress of the project.